 Loma Linda University Health is an academic medical center operating six hospitals, a physician practice corporation, remote clinics in the western United States, and affiliate organizations around the world.
 These medical services interact with the eight schools that make up our healthcare focused university.
 This mutual pursuit of excellence leads to outstanding care for our patients and great learning opportunities for our students.

 A Seventh-day Adventist institution, Loma Linda University Health is committed “to make man whole,” physically, intellectually, emotionally, and spiritually.
-Each day we seek to extend the teaching and healing ministry of Jesus Christ.
+Each day, we seek to extend the teaching and healing ministry of Jesus Christ.
 More than 16,000 employees fulfill that mission through their nationally recognized quality healthcare delivery.
 Our internationally-respected researchers publish more than 500 peer-reviewed articles every year, uncovering new approaches to nutrition, cancer treatment, heart disease, neonatal development, stroke and brain trauma, and others.

 Patients come from around the world for our services, which include the world’s first proton unit used for cancer treatments.
 The groundbreaking efforts of Dr. Leonard Bailey led to the world’s very first infant heart transplants.
-Institutes of excellence bring together scientists, teachers and physicians, producing innovative approaches in areas including behavioral health, cancer, heart, perinatal service, rehabilitation, and transplants.
+Today, institutes committed to excellence bring together scientists, teachers and physicians to collaborate on the health issues of our time.
+The result is innovative approaches in areas including behavioral health, cancer, heart, perinatal service, rehabilitation and transplants.